 (To my knowledge no one has ever been hurt or fell from this mountain but I would be ever so careful of hyperactive children here.
 This only comes to mind because of a tale another visitor told me about her grandchildren being there with her daughter and apparently she did not see any reason to warn the children about climbing up on the fences and not going outside of them and it made for such a scary event she told me that she simply left her daughter not managing her children or caring to because she could not watch it another minute.
 So grandparents, be warned!)

 I watched old Andy shows and heard of Mount Pilot so many times.
 It was big city to them and so imagine my surprise when I visited Pilot Mountain the town and Mt Airy where Andy was actually born.

 We visited Aunt Bee’s which I cannot give a recommendation to, I am sorry, but you may want to find where Andy still has occasion to have his favorite pork chop.
 (Written before Andy passed on.)

 We southerners are proud of all our plain simple folk that have made it big in this dirty old world with their niceness and southern charm!

-So taking in all these sites of ones from long ago and the Moravian I have before written about has been a real adventure that I have enjoyed a few years now and it never ceases to thrill me.
+So taking in all these sites of ones from long ago has been a real adventure that I have enjoyed a few years now and it never ceases to thrill me.